Aequitas Fellows Program in Public Humanities and Arts

 The Aequitas Fellows Program in Public Humanities and Arts is a theologically engaged creative studio.
 In it, students passionate about literature, art, languages, history, music, theater, theology, and philosophy partner with communities to make public projects in the humanities and arts.

-Students selected for this fellowship receive a scholarship to take courses together, learn to design and make public projects together, and travel internationally together.
+Students selected for this fellowship receive a scholarship to take courses together and learn to design and make public projects together.
 As fellows, they connect with makers and scholars who engage the public, learning from their projects and techniques.
 As they advance, fellows pursue an internship in their chosen area of public humanities and arts.
 Their fellowship culminates in a capstone project that they design and implement.

 The Aequitas Fellows Program in Public Humanities and Arts can be fruitfully paired with other college programs like HNGR, Wheaton in Chicago, and study abroad.
 And students’ work in majors and minors and certificates feeds their fellowship work too, helping them focus on areas of interest and equipping them with specialized disciplinary methods that their fellowship brings into the public sphere.